VPWEM: Non-Markovian Visuomotor Policy with Working and Episodic Memory: Introduction

-In summary, our main contributions are three-fold: (1) We propose a novel framework that employs a Transformer-based contextual memory compressor to recursively condense historical tokens into fixed-size memory tokens, which serve as a dynamic summary of the full trajectory history; (2) We instantiate this idea on two diffusion policy baselines, DP \cite{chi2024diffusion} and MaIL \cite{jia2024mail}, redesigning their training and inference pipelines so that action generation is conditioned on both long- and short-term contextual memory; (3) We conduct extensive experiments showing that our framework substantially improves performance in memory-intensive tasks, while achieving performance that is on par with baselines in Markovian tasks.
+In summary, our main contributions are three-fold: (1) We propose a novel framework that employs a memory compressor to recursively condense historical observations into fixed-size memory embeddings, which serve as a dynamic summary of the trajectory; (2) We instantiate this idea on two diffusion policy baselines, DP \cite{chi2024diffusion} and MaIL \cite{jia2024mail}, redesigning their training and inference pipelines so that action generation is conditioned on both long- and short-term memory; (3) We conduct extensive experiments showing that our framework substantially improves performance in memory-intensive tasks, while achieving performance that is on par with baselines in Markovian tasks.